About Project Items in TestComplete

 By default, during the testing session, TestComplete collects information on all the run test items, on the operations they perform and their results.
 You may want to collect this information only for test items that correspond to test cases, and to exclude auxiliary and intermediate test items.
 You can control which test items to monitor by marking them as test cases:

-On the Test Items page of your project, select or clear the Test Case check box of your test items.
+In the Execution Plan editor of your project, select or clear the Test Case check box of your test items.

 During the test run, TestComplete collects information on the executed test cases and accumulates that information in the Summary report: